 - Direct mode allows you to connect to a node or port directly, without passing data through CC-SG.
 Direct mode generally provides faster connections. - Proxy mode allows you to connect to a node or port by passing all data through CC-SG.
 Proxy mode increases the load on your CC-SG server, which may cause slower connections.
 However, proxy mode is recommended if you are more concerned about the security of the connection.
-You only need to keep the CC-SG TCP ports (80, 443, and 2400) open in your firewall. - Both mode allows you to configure CC-SG to use a combination of Direct mode and Proxy mode.
+You only need to keep the CC-SG TCP ports (80, 443, and 2400) open in your firewall.
+Proxy mode does not support SSL between CC-SG and the KVM device. - Both mode allows you to configure CC-SG to use a combination of Direct mode and Proxy mode.
 In Both mode, Proxy mode is the default, but you can configure CC-SG to use Direct mode when connections are made using client IP addresses in specified ranges.